-A moving van is very convenient for small relocations.
+A moving van is a very convenient solution for small relocations.
 So if you are moving in and out of your college dorm, your one-bedroom apartment, or an office downtown, this might be the best option for your relocation.
 There is always an option of hiring full-moving services, but since you’re only performing a small move, you can avoid paying extra.
-Whether you want to perform a self-move at your own pace or have a professional drive your moving vehicle, you will be able to find a variety of services that moving companies offer.
+Whether you want to perform a self-move at your own pace or have a professional drive your moving vehicle, you will be able to find a variety of services that NYC moving companies offer.

 Managing a moving van on the road is different from driving a car.
 Although self-moves seem cost-effective, you should be well-informed about all hidden costs and potential risks you might incur on the road.
 You should be ready to drive a vehicle that’s different than your day-to-day car, which comes as a bigger challenge for NYC folks that usually don’t own a car.
 Make sure to take some time to prepare yourself for what you may come upon on the road.

 Any self-move contains much more responsibility than just paying a moving company for their service.
-Driving a moving van means that you are responsible for your family’s safety and security of your belongings.
-Whether you are driving a huge moving truck or a moving van you should take precautions and all necessary measures to keep everything under control.
+Driving a moving van means that you are responsible for your family’s safety and the security of your belongings.
+Before you rent a moving van in NYC, you should take precautions and all necessary measures to keep everything under control.

 Traffic laws and regulations may vary from one city or state to another, so you need to be well-informed about your upcoming road trip and anticipate the possible difficulties that may arise.

 If you have some doubts and fears, knowing that you can always turn to a professional driver is a huge relief.
 Companies that are renting moving vans in New York (as well as other vehicles) usually offer experienced drivers and many other additional services.

 It might seem like an obvious thing to do, but moving is stressful and taking some extra precautions while driving is definitely a wise decision.
 Avoid talking on the phone or texting while driving.
 This rule applies to the regular, everyday traffic situation as well, but it’s better to be safe than sorry.

-– Respect speed limits on the road as well as traffic signs and lights.
+Respect speed limits on the road as well as traffic signs and lights.
 Driving on unfamiliar roads can be very challenging even for the most experienced drivers.
 Knowing the local traffic laws will help you boost your confidence and reduce the stress level.
 You can get familiar with laws in advance, but the most important thing is not to rush.
 It’s better to arrive later than expected, than driving recklessly.
 When you’re driving a moving van, there’s no shame in stopping or slowing down to check out the traffic sign.

-– Maintain safe distance between your moving van and the vehicle in front of you and avoid tailgating.
+Maintain a safe distance between your moving van and the vehicle in front of you and avoid tailgating.
 This is an important thing to note because vans have a longer stopping distance.